Setup an Amazon CloudFront distribution with SSL, custom domain and S3

 After the certificate is issued, we can set up the last element in our deployment, which is a CloudFront distribution.

 In this section, we are going to spin up a CloudFront CDN distribution with an S3 bucket so that when anyone tries to access our distribution, they will actually be accessing our S3 bucket while taking advantage of the speed of CloudFront.

 - In your AWS Console search for CloudFront and click the link.

 - Click Create Distribution.
 On the next page click Get Started in the Web section, since we will be wanting a web distribution.

 - You should see an Origin settings page with many options and fields.

 - For the Origin Domain Name, you will need to go back to your S3 management console (Services -> S3), but leave the CloudFront setup page open.
-Once in the S3 management console, click on your bucket name, then click on Properties and Static website hosting.
+Once in the S3 management console, click on your bucket name, then click on Properties and scroll down to Static website hosting.
 Copy over the highlighted part of the Endpoint URL: